 What is going on?!

-A few things actually.
+Well, a few things actually.

 The Ethics of Urban Mining

-There’s a lot of money to be made in the e-waste recycling industry and unfortunately a lot of it is made shipping e-waste from developed to developing nations.
+There’s a lot of money to be made in the e-waste recycling industry and unfortunately, a lot of it is made by shipping e-waste from developed to developing nations.
 Companies choosing to skirt the regulations around how e-waste is processed means more money for them in the short term, but it also means catastrophic issues for those developing nations.

 Which leads directly into our next point.
 Safe and secure urban mining requires proper facilities to retrieve precious metals.
 E-waste is too often managed incorrectly and the laundry list of toxic materials they contain wreaks havoc on both humans and the environment.